The Lego Movie: Music

-The film's original score was composed by Mark Mothersbaugh, who had previously worked with Lord and Miller on Cloudy with a Chance of Meatballs (2009) and 21 Jump Street (2012).
+The film's original score was composed by Mark Mothersbaugh, who had previously collaborated with Lord and Miller on Cloudy with a Chance of Meatballs (2009) and 21 Jump Street (2012).
 The Lego Movie soundtrack contains the score as the majority of its tracks.
-Also included is the song "Everything Is Awesome" written by Shawn Patterson, Joshua Bartholomew and Lisa Harriton, who also perform the song under the name Jo Li.
-The single, released on January 23, 2014, is performed by Tegan and Sara featuring The Lonely Island (Andy Samberg, Akiva Schaffer, and Jorma Taccone) who wrote the rap lyrics, and is played in the film's end credits.
+Also included is the song "Everything Is Awesome" written by Shawn Patterson, Joshua Bartholomew, and Lisa Harriton, who also perform the song under the name Jo Li.
+The single, released on January 23, 2014, is performed by Tegan and Sara featuring The Lonely Island (Andy Samberg, Akiva Schaffer, and Jorma Taccone), who wrote the rap lyrics, and is played in the film's end credits.
 The soundtrack was released on February 4, 2014, by WaterTower Music.

 Marketing and release

-Lego released a number of building toy sets based on scenes from The Lego Movie.
+Lego released multiple building toy sets based on scenes from The Lego Movie.
 The Lego Movie premiered on February 1, 2014, at the Regency Village Theatre in Los Angeles.
-It was originally scheduled for general release on February 28, but the film was moved up to February 7.
+It was initially scheduled for release on February 28, but was later moved up to February 7.
 The film was released in Australia by Roadshow Films.

 Warner Home Video released The Lego Movie for digital download, and on DVD and Blu-ray on June 17, 2014.
 At the same time, a special Blu-ray 3D "Everything is Awesome Edition" also includes an exclusive Vitruvius minifigure and a collectible 3D Emmet photo.
-Overall, The Lego Movie was the fourth best-selling film of 2014 with 4.9 million units sold and earning a revenue of $105.2 million.
+Overall, The Lego Movie was the fourth best-selling film of 2014, after Frozen, The Hunger Games: Catching Fire and Guardians of the Galaxy, selling 4.9 million units and earning a revenue of $105.2 million.
+The film was released on Ultra HD Blu-ray on March 1, 2016.